islasola/mockdoc/docs/quick_start_serverless.md

 ![Create a serverless cluster]()

+> 📘 Note
+>
-> Note: The capacity unit (CU) available for a serverless cluster is limited.
+> The capacity unit (CU) available for a serverless cluster is limited.
 If you want to scale resources, upgrade to a Dedicated plan.
 For more information about the editions, refer to [xxx]().

 ## Create a collection for the cluster